 - Students must submit their completed Certification Form to the OCSEF Scientific Review Committee (SRC) BEFORE testing begins.

 - Human studies without this certification form will not be allowed in the Fair for exhibition or judging.

-- New!
-Medical device inventions and prototype must be conducted in a Regulated Research Institution with the exception of those projects in which the student researcher is the only person testing the invention and testing does not pose a safety hazard.
+- New for 2019!
+Medical device inventions and prototypes must be conducted in a Regulated Research Institution (See Rule10) with the exception of those projects in which the student researcher is the only person testing the invention and testing does not pose a safety hazard.

 - All projects that involve the use of tissues from humans or vertebrates (including bones, meat, fur, blood, eggs, blood agar, saliva etc.) must conform to the regulations listed here and on the Certification of Vertebrate Tissue Sample Source form.

 - Students may not be involved in the direct acquisition of recombinant DNA, tissue, organs, or other body parts (including blood and meat) from humans or vertebrate animals; they must be acquired by qualified adults or from a commercial or medical source.

 - The Certification of Vertebrate Tissue Sample Source must be filled out and signed by person providing or buying the samples; it must be approved and signed by the sponsor/advisor before the project is begun.

 - Projects involving tissue studies without this certification will not be allowed in the fair for exhibition or judging.